hmito/esj73web/home_en.md

 - **[Presentation Guidelines](/presentation) have been updated.
 Please read carefully, as they contain important information for preparing your presentation.**
 - **[Attendance Information](/attendance), including notes for participants and venue details, has been posted.**

-### Upcoming Deadlines
+### Upcoming Schedule

 - **Abstract submission deadline: Tue.
 17th Feb., 23:59 JST.**
 - **Handling of presentation files differs depending on the presentation type.**
-    - **Poster Presentations**: All presenters must [upload their online poster](/presentation_en#Poster-Presentation) by 7th Mar.
-    - **Oral Presentations**: No pre-conference upload is required.
-However, presenters must [register their presentation file](/presentation_en#Oral-Presentations) in the Speaker Ready Room at the venue. **Please bring your file on a USB memory stick or CD-R.**
-    - For [presentation file handling in Symposiums, Workshops and Forums](/presentation_en#Symposia-Workshops-Forums) (whether files are collected in advance by organizers or presenters must bring their own PC), please contact the session organizer.

-## Update History

-- **Due to ongoing system migration work, registration for conference participation is currently unavailable.
-We plan to resume service on 6th Jan.
-2026.**
-    - Early registration discount is available until 17th Feb.
-2026, 13:00 (JST).
-- **Applications for presentations and sessions are now closed.**
-    - After the deadline, we cannot accept presentation applications or modifications to submitted applications.
-- **The first day of the conference, 11th Mar., will begin in the afternoon.
-On that day, only oral presentations will be held, while various sessions are scheduled from 12th Mar. onward.
-See the [schedule](/about_en#schedule) for detail.**
-- **We recommend booking your accommodation well in advance.**
-    - For venue access information, please check the [Venue Page](/venue).

-### Upcoming Schedule

-- **The program is scheduled to be published in early January.**
-    - Note that we are unable to respond to individual inquiries regarding presentation dates or requests for specific dates.
-Thank you for your understanding.
-- **Abstract registration will close at 17th Feb.
-2026, 23:59 (JST).**
-- **Handling of presentation files differs depending on the presentation type.
-Detailed information will be announced in early January.**
-    - For **poster** presentations, all presenters are required to **[upload their online posters](/presentation_en#poster-presentation) by 7th Mar.**.
+    - For **poster** presentations, all presenters are required to **[upload their online posters](/presentation_en#Poster-Presentation) by 7th Mar.**.
-    - For **oral** presentations, no pre-conference upload is necessary; however, presenters must [register their presentation files](/presentation_en#oral-presentations) in advance at the Speaker Ready Room provided at the venue. **Please bring your files on a USB flash drive or CD-R.**
+    - For **oral** presentations, no pre-conference upload is necessary; however, presenters must [register their presentation files](/presentation_en#Oral-Presentations) in advance at the Speaker Ready Room provided at the venue. **Please bring your files on a USB flash drive or CD-R.**
-    - For presentations in syposia, workshops or forums, please contact the respective session organizers regarding [file handling](/presentation_en#SymposiaWorkshopsForumss)  (whether organizers collect them in advance or speakers are required to bring their own PCs).
+    - For presentations in syposia, workshops or forums, please contact the respective session organizers regarding [file handling](/presentation_en#Symposia-Workshops-Forums)  (whether organizers collect them in advance or speakers are required to bring their own PCs).

 ## Meeting information